-(1) In underground mine workings the mine manager shall ensure that :
+143.-(1) In underground mine workings, the mine manager shall ensure U that :

+Underground Mine Workings.

-- (a) the dimensions of pillars created or left in any ore body shall be such as to ensure stability of workings during mining operations; - (b) the dimensions of headings provide adequate clearance for any equipment used - (c) no extraction or reduction of pillars or blocks of minerals shall be commenced or carried on except with the permission in writing by the Mines Inspectorate Department and subject to such conditions as may be determined; - (d) adequate steps are taken to isolate, control or remedy any premature or unplanned collapse of workings; - (e) any workings which are in use shall be kept safe and that no person, except for the purpose of examining, repairing or making safe, travels or works in any part of such workings until it is made safe.
+(a) the dimensions of pillars created or left in any ore body shall be such as to ensure stability of workings during mining operations ;

+(b) the dimensions of headings provide adequate clearance for any equipment used ;

+(c) no extraction or reduction of pillars or blocks of minerals shall commence or carried on except with the permission in writing by the Mines Inspectorate Department and subject to such conditions as may be determined;

+(d) adequate steps are taken to isolate, control or remedy any premature or unplanned collapse of workings;

+(e) any workings which are in use shall be kept safe and that no person, except for the purpose of examining, repairing or making safe, travels or works in any part of such workings until it is made safe.

-(2) The mine manager shall take necessary measures to ensure:
+(2) The mine manager shall take necessary measures to ensure that :

-- (a) that Mine roofs, hanging walls, footwalls and sides of road way travelling ways and work places are adequately supported to guarantee safe operation; - (b) that all excavation and loading operations at mine sites are carried out in safe manner; - (c) the stability of all excavations; - (d) that fences and gates are provided to secure any excavation or any other place that constitutes a danger so as to prevent any person or livestock from inadvertently entering or falling therein; - (e) that handrails, guards or fences of substantial constitution are provided and maintained in good order and safe condition on any elevation around the sheaves of head frames and platform around vats, bins or similar vessels containing liquids, poisonous or dangerous solutions or any submerged moving machinery, Use of lifeline or lifejackets. - (f) necessary steps are taken to prevent any person from entering an accumulation of water or mud in the working of a mine unless he or she is secured by a lifeline or wears a life jacket; - (g) that adequate precaution is taken to prevent danger to persons from falling objects; - (h) that no person works or climbs on top of any active surge stockpile of broken rock, or unconsolidated material to which such rock or material is fed from above and withdrawn from below unless the person is wearing safety apparel and is duly authorized to fix fault in the system; - (i) only competent person is allowed to perform any action to free a blockage in a chute loading installation or a rock pass in underground workings; - (j) adequate storm water drains and or embankments are established and maintained in good order on surface for protection against flooding of the mine where persons are employed; - (k) necessary measures and precautions are taken to prevent an inrush of water or other liquid matter into the working of a mine proposed to be carried out under or in the vicinity of the sea or any lake, river, or other body of water; - that as soon as any seepage of water which is not normal to the mine occurs at any place in any working, cause such working is stopped immediately and report the occurrence of the seepage to the Mines Inspectorate Department; - (m) That drains are constructed, positioned and maintained so as to prevent water inadvertently entering a rock pass or forming dangerous accumulation in the working.
+(a) Mine roofs, hanging walls, footwalls and sides of road way, travelling ways and work places are adequately supported to guarantee safe operation;

+(b) all excavation and loading operations at mine sites are carried out in safe manner;

+(c) all excavations are stable ;

+(d) that fences and gates are provided to secure any excavation or any other place that constitutes a danger so as to prevent any person or livestock from inadvertently entering or falling therein;

+(e) handrails, guards or fences of substantial constitution are provided and maintained in good order and safe condition on any elevation around the sheaves of head frames and platform around vats, bins or similar vessels containing liquids, poisonous or dangerous solutions or any submerged moving machinery.

+(f) necessary steps are taken to prevent any person from entering an accumulation of water or mud in the working of a mine unless he or she is secured by a lifeline or wears a life jacket;

+(g) adequate precaution is taken to prevent danger to persons from falling objects ;

+(h) no person works or climbs on top of any active surge, stockpile of broken rock, or unconsolidated material to which such rock or material is fed from above and withdrawn from below unless the person is wearing safety apparel and is duly authorized to fix fault in the system;

+(i) only competent person is allowed to perform any action to free a blockage in a chute loading installation or a rock pass in underground workings;

+(j) adequate storm water drains and or embankments are established and maintained in good order on surface for protection against flooding of the mine where persons are employed;

+(k) necessary measures and precautions are taken to prevent an inrush of water or other liquid matter into the working of a mine proposed to be carried out under or in the vicinity of the sea or any lake, river, or other body of water;

+(l) as soon as any seepage of water which is not normal to the mine occurs at any place in any working, such working is stopped immediately and a report made to the Mines Inspectorate Department;

+(m) drains are constructed, positioned and maintained so as to prevent water inadvertently entering a rock pass or forming dangerous accumulation in the working.